burrt/burrt.github.io/index.md

 * **[TripAdvisor](https://www.tripadvisor.com.au/)**
 * **Software Engineer**
-  * Viator Partner Platform team
+  * A member of the Viator Partner Platform team empowering Viator's partners
+  * Designed and implemented the caching layer for one of our core services to enable the scalability and performance we were aiming for
+  * Java, React, Redis, AWS

 #### August 2020 - January 2021